Logo

 5. Reproduction and Multiplication: The key objective is to enable these parasitic wasps to reproduce and multiply, leading to effective control of the pod borer population.

-6. Complementary Strategies: This biological control strategy is often combined with the use of cowpea varieties that are resistant or tolerant to the pod borer, along with the application of eco-friendly products like neem or other compatible biopesticides.
+6. Complementary Strategies: This biological control strategy is often combined with the use of cowpea varieties that are resistant or tolerant to the pod borer and other cowpea pests, along with the application of eco-friendly products like neem or other compatible biopesticides.